noob9527/trap/c/apue/src/3-file-io/README.md

 ```
 The problem here is that our logical operation of "position to the end of file and write" requires two separate function calls(as we've shown it).
 The solution is to have the positioning to the current end of file and the write be an atomic operation with regard to other processes.\
 Any operation that requires more that one function call cannot be atomic, as there is always the possibility that the kernel might temporarily suspend the process between the two function calls.

 ### `pread` and `pwrite` Functions
-The Single UNIX Specification includes two functions taht allow applications to seek and perform I/O atomically: `pread` and `pwrite`.
+The Single UNIX Specification includes two functions that allow applications to seek and perform I/O atomically: `pread` and `pwrite`.
 Calling `pread` is equivalent to calling `lseek` followed by a call to read, with the following exceptions.
 - There is no way to interrupt the two operations that occur when we call `pread`.
 - The current file offset is not updated
 Calling `pwrite` is equivalent to calling `lseek` followed by a call to write, with similar exceptions.

 ### Creating a File
+skipped

-## 12. `dup` and `dup2` Functions (TODO)
+## 12. `dup` and `dup2` Functions
 An existing file descriptor is duplicated by either of the following functions:
 ```c
 #include <unistd.h>

 int dup(int fd);
 int dup2(int fd, int fd2);

 // Both return: new file descritor if OK, -1 on error
 ```
-The new file descriptor returned by dup is guaranteed to be the lowest-numbered available file descriptor.
-With dup2, we specify the value of the new descriptor with the fd2 argument.
-If fd2 is already open, it is first closed.
-If fd equals fd2, then dup2 returns fd2 without closing it.
-Otherwise, the FD_CLOEXEC file descriptor flag is cleared for fd2. so that fd2 is left open if the process calls exec.\
+The new file descriptor returned by `dup` is guaranteed to be the lowest-numbered available file descriptor.
+With `dup2`, we specify the value of the new descriptor with the `fd2` argument.
+If `fd2` is already open, it is first closed.
+If `fd` equals `fd2`, then `dup2` returns `fd2` without closing it.
+Otherwise, the `FD_CLOEXEC` file descriptor flag is cleared for `fd2`.
+So that `fd2` is left open if the process calls exec.\
-The new file descriptor that is returned as the value of the functions shares the same file table entry as the fd argument.\
+The new file descriptor that is returned as the value of the functions shares the same file table entry as the `fd` argument.\
 Another way to duplicate a descriptor is with the `fcntl` function, Indeed, the call
 ```c
 dup(fd);